 “There is no money in health.
 You see, good health makes sense, but it doesn’t make a lot of dollars.”

 In-depth explains, how a diet and vitamins have the power to cure and reverse chronic diseases like cancer and heart disease.
 Highlights the impacts on the body by consuming processed food and toxins and reflect of today’s medicine that focuses on ‘taking a pill to fix an ill’ approach instead of preventing it from happening and healing your body the natural way.
-Explains, how medicine studies are funded by drug companies, therefore, the approaches explored and thought are focused on antibiotic production and consumption.
+Explains, how medical studies are funded by drug companies, therefore, the approaches explored and thought are focused on antibiotic production and consumption.

 What disturbed me the most, was that it’s actually illegal, yes, a crime, to cure cancer by high dosage vitamin intake in most of the world.
-What?
+What?Super Size Me (2004)

-I actually saw this movie couple years back, however, quit recently after seeing Happy Healthy Vegan’s video on the golden arches french fries, I knew I had to re-watch this movie and include this in my Top10 movies list.
+I actually saw this movie couple years back, however, quite recently after seeing Happy Healthy Vegan’s video on the golden arches french fries, I knew I had to re-watch this movie and include this in my Top10 movies list.

 The movie pretty nicely shows what this processed, high fat, empty calories food actually does to a previously healthy and fit individual.
 The movie itself doesn’t necessarily promote a vegan lifestyle, but it does educate society about these billion dollar worth companies that claim to have the best interest in you (consumer) when in reality they are feeding you so much crap that actually does more harm than good.
-But hey, at least you bought their french fries, right?

 “[while consuming a double quarter-pounder supersize meal] See, now’s the time of the meal when you start getting the McStomach ache.
 You start getting the McTummy.
 You get the McGurgles in there.
 You get the McBrick, then you get the McStomach ache.
 Right now I’ve got some McGas that’s rockin’.
 My arms… I feel like I’ve got some McSweats goin’.
 My arms got the McTwitches going in here from all the sugar that’s going in my body right now.
 I’m feeling a little McCrazy.”